 6. The Descent

 The descent was almost as challenging as going up!
 We spent a lot of time sliding through soft volcanic sand and ash.

 Going down was a bit like running down a steep sand dune towards the sea, except there was no sea.
 Only lava fields stretching out in front of you.

-As you come down you realise how vast these are and how truly terrifying it must be when an eruption occurs and the lava flows start.
+As you come down you realize how vast these are and how truly terrifying it must be when an eruption occurs and the lava flows start.

-On 3 December 2015, there was an eruption which led to a lava fountain which reached 1km (3,300 ft) in height!
+On 3 December 2015, there was an eruption that led to a lava fountain that reached 1km (3,300 ft) in height!